Article by Angela Haldane

 Eat foods naturally rich in antioxidants and minerals such as parsley, mesculin salad and beetroot.

 Studies have found that people experiencing boils are often deficient in zinc.
-Take zinc and vitamin A to promote healthy wound healing and reduce scar formation.
+Your naturopath can prescribe a therapeutic zinc supplement with co factors known to promote healthy wound healing and reduce scar formation.

 Topical application of tea tree or manuka oil can reduce a boil.
 Remember to dilute the oil by 10 per cent to avoid a skin burn.